alisi1989/Polaris/README.md

 65828363528 C
 ```

-Running Polaris with GRCh37
+## Running Polaris with GRCh37

-Once you have:
-The edited recombination map (e.g., edited_plinkmaphg19.txt)
-The two-column ancestral allele file for GRCh37
-…you can invoke Polaris (Panderas) on your phased VCF just as you would for hg38, specifying the --genetic-map option with the edited map and the --ancestor option with your new ancestral allele file.
-This setup ensures that Polaris can correctly polarize alleles and interpolate genetic distances on the GRCh37 reference genome.
+Once users have edited the genetic map file (e.g., edited_plinkmaphg19.txt) and the two-column ancestral allele file for GRCh37, they can run Polaris (Panderas) on the phased vcf just as they would for hg38, specifying the --genetic-map option with the edited map and the --ancestor option with the new ancestral allele file.
+This setup ensures that Polaris will correctly polarize alleles and interpolate genetic distances using the GRCh37 map file as reference.